ayberktecimer/ExchangeRateAPIReader/README.md

-## Project was asked me at internship qualification process.
+## Implementing Project asked me at internship qualification process.

 In the 2nd stage of your internship evaluation process, we are expecting you to do a small project.